goatbeing/ppc-proposal/README.md

 ## Summary
 - The Vision database is outdated and it's causing inconsistency between names across Prepunk categories.
+- Discord/Website/X links are not correct and not owned by us.
+This can cause security concerns if anything malicous is hosted/shared on those links.
 - It includes incorrect names that are not part of the Prepunk Club.
 - A total of **1,328** names/hashes are missing.
 - Prepunk (YES/NO) Filters not functioning right on Vision due to this.